Tootooroo/Companion/README.md

 The Companion is intentionally local.

 - It binds to `127.0.0.1`, not `0.0.0.0`.
-- Do not forward port `8765`.
+- Do not forward or expose port `8765`.
-- Do not expose port `8765` to the LAN or internet.
-- Do not copy or distribute a user's browser profile.
+- Do not distribute browser profiles.
-- Do not put passwords, cookies, tokens, or service-account credentials in the project.
+- Do not add passwords, cookies, tokens, or credentials to the repository.
-- Do not upload `.venv`.
+- Do not commit `.venv`.
-- Do not upload the local browser-profile directory.
+- Do not commit generated browser profiles.
-- Each technician must sign in using their own approved account.
+- Each technician must authenticate using their own approved account.

-The distributable ZIP should contain source files and launchers only.

----

-# Files/folders that should NOT be shared
+Files/folders that should not be committed or distributed include:

-Do not package or send:

 ```text
 .venv/